 4. Create a self-service travel information portal.

 Easy access to relevant, real-time travel information is really valuable to the business traveler and their employer.
 Make your travel booker’s life a lot easier by giving them access, via a portal, to quality, complete and accurate reports about their employee travel plans, online and mobile.

 5. Have a one-click contact strategy.

-Make it easy for the consultant and traveller to make contact when on the move.
-For the traveller, you can offer the basic mobile ‘click-to-call’ app, all the way up to full interactive messaging.
-This makes the traveller feel their consultant is with them all the way and gives you the opportunity to be proactive with communicating.
+Make it easy for the consultant and traveler to make contact when on the move.
+For the traveler, you can offer the basic mobile ‘click-to-call’ app, all the way up to full interactive messaging.
+This makes the traveler feel their consultant is with them all the way and gives you the opportunity to be proactive with communicating.
 Rethink your post-booking contact strategy to one that supports your relationship with the client.